Call Us 24/7 For A Free Legal Consultation

 How Long Will It Take To Settle Your Claim?

 Every semi-truck accident claim is slightly different.
-Some are pretty straightforward with easy to identify liability and insurance companies that are willing to pay up for their mistakes and other cases are not easy to identify who was at fault or why the accident happened.
-There are so many different factors that can affect the length of time from filing a claim to final settlement, so let’s take a look at some of the most important factors.
+Some are pretty straightforward with easy to identify liability and insurance companies that are willing to pay up for their mistakes and other cases are not easy to identify who were the responsible parties or why the accident happened.
+There are so many different factors that can affect the length of time from filing a truck accident claim to final settlement, so let’s take a look at some of the most important factors.

 First is proving liability.
 If both sides can’t agree on who was liable for the accident and both parties are trying to place blame on the other person, this can stretch the timeline out much longer than in some cases.
 This can mean weeks of going back and forth establishing fault or even going to trial eventually if both parties can’t come to an agreement.

-Second is the insurance companies.
-Sometimes insurance companies don’t want to pay up when the compensation package is too high or they think they can get away with paying less, so they battle you until they get a favorable outcome.
+Second is the insurance companies or the truck company that could be liable.
+Sometimes insurance companies don’t want to pay up when the compensation package is too high or they think they can get away with paying less, so they have insurance adjusters deny everything and battle you until they get a favorable outcome.
 This can drag the claim out for a very long time and potentially turn the claim into a trial.

 If your case is easy to prove liability and your compensation request is reasonable, then most likely your claim will be able to be settled quickly, without a lot of issues, but every now and then you have to deal with the issues we mentioned above and it can drag your Colorado Springs trucking accident claim out over months or longer if the opposing party is particularly hard headed about settling.